rednafi/rednafi.com/content/misc/docker_mount.md

     --mount type=tmpfs,target=/app/tmp,tmpfs-size=64m,tmpfs-mode=1777 nginx
 ```

-Here’s what each part means:
+Here's what each part means:

 -   `type=tmpfs`: Specifies that this is a tmpfs mount, using the host's memory.
--   `target=/app/tmp`: The directory inside the container where the tmpfs mount is
+-   `target=/app/tmp`: The directory inside the container where the tmpfs mount is mounted.
-    mounted.
 -   `tmpfs-size=64m`: Limits the size of the tmpfs mount to 64 MB.
--   `tmpfs-mode=1777`: Sets permissions for the tmpfs mount (1777 grants read, write,
+-   `tmpfs-mode=1777`: Sets permissions for the tmpfs mount (1777 grants read, write, and
-    and execute permissions to everyone).
+    execute permissions to everyone).

 ### In `docker-compose.yml`